openlawteam/docs/docs/openlaw-object/README.md

 ### renderParagraphForEdit

 Render paragraph of agreement for editing.
+Learn more about the ability to edit an agreement with our draft tools in the [parseMarkdown method](#parsemarkdown).

 ```scala
 renderParagraphForEdit(